 An execution history is a total order of method invocations and responses.
 A sequential history is one where all invocations are followed by the corresponding responses immediately.
-A concurrent execution is correct if its behavior is consistent with its equivalent sequential history replayed on the equivalent sequential data structure.
-A concurrent object is linearizable if for all executions:
+A concurrent execution is correct if its behavior is consistent with its equivalent sequential history replayed on the equivalent sequential data struc-